PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 > You can read more about this and how to snapshot RDS on [AWS docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html)

-Do this to update parameters: to scale different services up/down, update who gets alarms, STMP or more.
+Do this to update parameters: to scale different services up/down, update who gets alarms, SMTP or more.

 1. Go to the CloudFormation page on your AWS [console](https://console.aws.amazon.com/cloudformation/)